 California’s Future: K-12 Education

 California educates more than 6 million children in its K–12 public schools.
 More than half of these students are economically disadvantaged.
 Almost a quarter are English Learners (ELs), compared with fewer than one in ten nationwide.
-In order to better serve its student population, the state has enacted several reforms in recent years—and state funding for K–12 education has increased for six consecutive years.
-In 2010, California adopted the Common Core State Standards (CCSS) in math and English, and students began taking new standards-aligned tests—the Smarter Balanced assessments—in 2015.
-In addition, the state has mostly finished implementing the Local Control Funding Formula (LCFF).
-The LCFF was enacted in 2013 to simplify school finance, increase funding for high-need (low-income, EL, and foster youth) students, and revamp school accountability.
+In order to better serve its student population, the state has enacted several reforms in recent years—and state funding for K–12 education has increased for seven consecutive years.
+The state adopted new educational standards in math (2010), English (2010), science (2013), English-language development (2012), and computer science (2018) and has been revamping its assessment system accordingly.
+In addition, the state finished implementing the Local Control Funding Formula (LCFF), which was enacted in 2013 to simplify school finance, increase funding for high-need (low-income, EL, and foster youth) students, and revamp school accountability.

 This publication is part of a briefing kit that highlights our state’s most pressing long-term policy challenges in 11 key areas: